EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 According to our model, the variable road type has a statistically significant effect on the number of bracken stands (p \< 0.01).
 The variable has a coefficient of 0.7656, meaning that the expected log count of bracken stands is 0.7656 higher in footpaths due to the effect of road type.

 The **glm.nb** function characterizes the data based on the negative binomial error distribution and also includes an extra term theta, which is the overdispersion parameter.
+The larger the value of the overdispersion parameter is, the less variance there is and hence a poisson model may represent the data more effectively.

 So far, we have recognized that our data was overdispersed, and selected a model to rectify some of the shortcomings of our previous Poisson model.
 In fact, let us compare the model fit of our two models using AIC.

 ``` r
 AIC(poisson_model, negbinom_model)